speechbrain/speechbrain/recipes/WSJ0-Mix/separation/train/README.md

 Make sure you modified the paths inside the parameter file before running the recipe.

-# WSJ0-2mix dataset creation
+# WSJ0-2mix and WSJ0-3mix dataset creation
-* The best way to create this dataset is using the original matlab script.
+* The best way to create the datasets is using the original matlab script.
 This script and the associated meta data can be obtained through the following [link](https://www.dropbox.com/s/gg524noqvfm1t7e/create_mixtures_wsj023mix.zip?dl=1).
 * The dataset creation script assumes that the original WSJ0 files in the sphere format are already converted to .wav .